Teaching/Research Assistantships starting at $22,500/year; amount of support depends on prior degrees and experience

 Graduate students holding the fellowship must agree not to be employed (on or off-campus) for more than 20 hours per week (50% FTE).
 Violation of this provision will result in withdrawal of the funding during the semester in which the violation occurs.

-Distribution of DSTF positions, the number available, and policies will be reviewed as resources change.
+Distribution of BTF positions, the number available, and policies will be reviewed as resources change.

 UH/UHCO Competitive Fellowships

-Based on funding availability in any given year, graduate students may be eligible for financial assistance through competitive fellowships at the University of Houston's Office of Graduate & Professional Studies or the UH College of Optometry.
+Based on funding availability in any given year, graduate students may be eligible for financial assistance through competitive fellowships at the University of Houston Graduate School or the UH College of Optometry.